cherisa-bajracharya/Taylor-Swift-Modeling/README.md

 ## Cons & Challenges

-- **Excessive and messy scraped data:** Genius.com listed over 1,700 Taylor Swift–related songs—including features, production credits, and songs where she was mentioned—while she has only around 300 official releases.
+- **Excessive and messy scraped data:** Genius.com listed over 1,700 Taylor Swift–related songs including features, production credits, and songs where she was mentioned even if she has only around 300 official releases.
 Cleaning and filtering this down to her actual discography was tedious and error-prone.
 - **Dataset Joining Issues:** Even after extensive cleaning, a low